bobleesj/learn-swift-with-bob/course/object-oriented-swift/convenience-init.md

 ```

 ### Application
- 1. Useful for quick initialization for open source projects
+ 1. Quick initialization for open source projects
- 2. Custom convenience like UIKIt
+ 2. Custom `convenience` inits with `UIKit`

 ### Source Code
 [2001_convenience_init.playground](https://www.dropbox.com/sh/s8huk2ugoeawb1c/AABvP4MipSe4CSypX7QEgZmZa?dl=0)

 ## Conclusion
 You've learned how to become lazy and effective at the same time.
-Imagine you are creating a library for your teammates to use.
-They no longer have to use a designated init method to initialize an object.
-It's  not necessary.
+Imagine, you are the owner of a library for your teammates.
+They no longer have to use the bloated designated init method.
+Instead, you may provide multiple `convenience` init methods so that their lives become easier.
+It is similar to how the Apple engineers have provided us with convenience init methods for `UIColor`.
 It's a win-win situation.

-In the next lesson, let's talk about how initialization may fail.
+In the next lesson, you will learn how to fail initializations.